 Sous vide is a French cooking technique whereby vacuum sealed food is cooked in a temperature controlled water bath for an extended period of time.
 This technique produces incredible Chicken Thighs that I finish off with Mushroom Cream Sauce.

 Because of the controlled environment, I cook the food to a precise temperature that avoids overcooking and produces an amazing result.
-I have found that the sous vide technique is actually quite easy once one is able to precisely control the temperature of the water bath.
+I have found that the sous vide technique is actually quite easy once you’re able to precisely control the temperature of the water bath.

 For the container, I used a 12-quart polycarbonate food storage container and an Anova Precision Cooker/Immersion Circulator.
 I could have also use a largish cooler here.
 I included the following steps (1) seasoning the food to be cooked; (2) vacuum sealing it; (3) placing the sealed food in the temperature controlled water bath for the desired amount of time; and (4) finishing the food with a final sear over high heat.
 If you don’t have a vacuum sealer, you could put the food in ziploc bags with as much of the air removed as possible.